Officials: U.S. has intel Taliban don't plan to abide by peace deal

 Last fall, NBC News reported that the Pentagon had begun drawing up plans for an abrupt withdrawal of all U.S. troops from Afghanistan in case Trump surprised military leaders by ordering an immediate drawdown as he did in Syria.

 There is broad consensus among American foreign policy makers and legislators that the war should end as quickly as possible through a political solution.
-But many Pentagon and intelligence officials argue that if the U.S. withdraws all troops without a peace settlement, it will make it much more difficult to detect and destroy terrorist activity by al Qaeda and ISIS.
+But many Pentagon and intelligence officials argue that if the U.S. withdraws all troops without a peace settlement, it will make it much more difficult to detect and destroy terrorist activity by Al Qaeda and the Islamic State militant group or ISIS.

 Some experts have expressed skepticism that the Taliban will ever stop harboring terrorists, regardless of any paper agreement.

-Former CIA official London points out that that al Qaeda figures have married into Taliban families, cementing ties between the two groups.
+Former CIA official London points out that Al Qaeda figures have married into Taliban families, cementing ties between the two groups.

-"The Taliban could not assure its followers abandonment of their terrorist guests even of they wanted," London said.
+"The Taliban could not assure its followers' abandonment of their terrorist guests even if they wanted," London said.
 "Many of these groups are inextricably tied through marriage, tribal ties and military interdependence."

 In September, with a draft agreement ready, Trump derailed the deal in a tweet, saying the pact would be called off due to an attack that killed a U.S. service member.